Photograph selected by Leica to feature on the LFI Gallery Covid-19 #stayhome project page.

 Covid-19 Lockdown Photography Project

-During the Covid-19 Lockdown I have started a photography project – photographing teenage life.
+During the Covid-19 Lockdown I have started a photography project – photographing teenage life at home in Oxford.
 At this time the children are unable to attend school and only allowed to leave the house for exercise once a day.

 Lack of routine can be challenging at these times.
 There will be an extended period of adjustment to this new and uncertain world pandemic.
 Normally the kids are untroubled by world news, but at the moment there seems to be a low level of constant anxiety as the BBC news is directly affecting the whole family for the first time.
 This can manifest in different ways, perhaps losing temper or seeking parent company more often.